Clinical Rotation in Shelter Medicine (VTMED 6623)

 Enrollment limited to: third- and fourth-year veterinary students who have completed Foundation Course V.

-Instructors: E. Berliner, L. DeTar (Supported by faculty and staff of Maddie's® Shelter Medicine Program at Cornell)
+Instructors: E. Berliner, L. DeTar, E. Henry, A. Cohen (Supported by faculty and staff of Maddie's® Shelter Medicine Program at Cornell)

-Shelter medicine is a relatively new discipline within the practice of veterinary medicine and requires the application of herd health principles within a small animal setting.
-This clinical rotation will expose students to the principles and practice of veterinary medicine in a shelter setting.
-While much time will be spent providing direct veterinary medical care to individual shelter animals, there will be a directed focus on introducing students to population-level principles.
+Shelter Medicine is a relatively new discipline within the practice of veterinary medicine.
+This clinical rotation exposes students to the principles and practice of veterinary medicine in a shelter setting.
+While much time is spent providing direct veterinary medical care to individual shelter animals, there is directed focus on introducing students to population-level principles.
+The daily schedule includes clinical work, daily shelter rounds, and daily topic rounds.
 Topics include but are not limited to infectious disease diagnosis, treatment, and management; shelter wellness protocols; high-quality, high-volume spay-neuter; shelter data management; sanitation and disinfection; and population and capacity planning.
-Other aspects will be covered depending on shelter activities and needs at the time.
-The daily schedule will include clinical work, daily shelter rounds, and daily topic rounds Topics include but are not limited to infectious disease diagnosis, treatment, and management; shelter wellness protocols; high-quality, high-volume spay-neuter; sanitation and disinfection; and population and capacity planning.
-Other aspects will be covered depending on the shelter activities and needs at the time.
 While spay/neuter is part of shelter medicine, this is NOT a surgical intensive rotation.
-Course may be repeated for credit.
+This course may be repeated for credit.